The Inca Trail is, without a doubt, one of the most famous treks around the world.

 The trails, laid by the Incas over 500 years ago, cross through some of the most beautiful and inspiring Andean sceneries, subtropical jungles, and ancient Inca ruins and tunnels.

 Which Trail to Take to Machu Picchu

-The most famous trail is known as the Classic Inca Trail.
-It is 47 km long, starting at Piskacuchu (km 82) and ending at Machu Picchu.
-This trail gets really crowded, so you must reserve your spot with weeks or months in advance.
+The Inca Trail is 47 km long, starting at Piskacuchu (km 82) and ending at Machu Picchu.
+This trail gets really crowded, so you must reserve your spot weeks or months in advance.

 There are many other trail options in the area, but the Classic is the only one that ends at the Sun Gate (where you see the sunrise over Machu Picchu).

 On the other hand, other trails are cheaper and not as crowded but are equally impressive and even more challenging than the Classic.
 In addition, these can be easily reserved in Cuzco the day before starting the hike.

-To get the most out of the experience of hiking the Inca Trail, there are a couple things you might consider doing to prepare yourself, not only for the physical demand but also for the mental challenge.
+To get the most out of the experience of hiking the Inca Trail, there are a couple of things you might consider doing to prepare yourself, not only for the physical demand but also for the mental challenge.

 What to do Before Hiking the Inca Trail

 This helps endure the strains of treading many miles over rugged terrain with slopes and difficult climbs.

 Start light and increase weight depending on your comfort level.
 Adding weight to your backpack enables you to prepare your back muscles as well as develop upper body strength.

 Find rugged terrains, long and steep uphills and downhills near home.
 Hike them for a few hours.
 Inca Trail hikes last approximately 5 to 7 hours each day.

 What to do During the Inca Trail